serverless/serverless/docs/providers/aws/guide/credentials.md

 - The `dashboard: false` property in the `local-profile-account` Resolver configuration ensures that the credentials from the local profile are used instead of the Serverless Dashboard Provider.
 - The `local-profile-account` Resolver uses the credentials from the local profile `project-specific-profile` for deployment.
 - The `provider.resolver` property specifies that the `local-profile-account` Resolver should provide the deployment credentials.

+### Credential Precedence: How `provider.profile` and Resolvers Interact

+When configuring AWS credentials with the Serverless Framework, it's essential to understand how `provider.profile` and `provider.resolver` interact with each other:

+- **You cannot define both `provider.profile` and `provider.resolver` at the same time** in your `serverless.yml` file.
+Attempting to do so will result in an error.
+You must choose one of these options.

+- If neither `provider.profile` nor `provider.resolver` are set, but a single Resolver is defined, that Resolver will be automatically used for AWS credential resolution during deployment.

+- If `provider.profile` is set, and there is only one Resolver defined, the `provider.profile` setting takes precedence and will be used for the deployment credentials, ignoring the defined Resolver.

+- When multiple Resolvers are defined in your configuration, you **must** set `provider.resolver` to specify which Resolver should be used for deployment credentials.
+Failure to do so will lead to a configuration error, as the framework cannot automatically determine which Resolver to use.

 ## Production Configuration